VoltDB/export-kinesis/README.md

 (http://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html).
 It
 allows export stream writers to push data directly into correspoding Kinesis Firehose streams.

-{note:title=Be Careful}Keep in mind that Kinesis Firehose streams are relatively narrow when compared to VoltDB's throughput (5,000 rows per second){note}
+Keep in mind that Kinesis Firehose streams are relatively narrow when compared to VoltDB's throughput, and is only capable of handling 5,000 rows per second so for heavy export workloads it may take quite some time to finish draining.

 ## How to build artifacts and setup Eclipse